JohnDCode/st3sh2/README.md

 ---

-## libpty — The Pseudo-Terminal
+## The Pseudo-Terminal

 ### Multithreaded Architecture

-`libpty` manages PTY master/slave pairs and the I/O routing between them using a dedicated thread model.
+The pty manages PTY master/slave pairs and the I/O routing between them using a dedicated thread model.
 Rather than relying on `select`/`poll` loops in the main thread, the library spins up background threads to handle:

 - **Reader thread** — Continuously reads from the PTY master and forwards data to the application layer
 - **Writer thread** — Drains a write queue and sends data to the master without blocking the caller
 - **Synchronization** — Thread-safe queues and condition variables coordinate between producer and consumer threads cleanly

 This means the calling application never blocks on terminal I/O — reads and writes are non-blocking from the caller's perspective.

-MIT License.
-See [LICENSE](LICENSE) for details.